-This week’s blog is from the current issue of Workamper News.
-It won’t be long before the spring storm season is up on us and then hurricane season right behind that!
+This week’s blog is from the Jan/Feb 2019 issue of Workamper News magazine.
+It won’t be long before the spring storm season is upon us and then hurricane season right behind that!
 Plus, there are still areas effected by previous disasters that still need help.
 If you like to help others and want to incorporate your travel too, this is for you!

 With simple online training you can help provide essential roles to a community affected by disaster.
 Choose where to go!
 Choose your length of stay!
 Choose your level of service!
 Make the choice to volunteer and help rebuild!

 In business for just over 3 years, the Recreational Vehicle Disaster Corps (RVDC) is a Texas based nonprofit helping areas across the U.S. in big ways… by training, organizing, and then directing volunteer members into areas impacted by recent natural disasters!
 Though we cannot control what or when natural disasters occur, we can control how we respond.

 The Recreational Vehicle Disaster Corps (RVDC) consist of roving volunteers who serve as secondary responders in times of disaster.

 The members are recruited and trained from throughout the RV community and prepare to travel to disaster areas to meet the need of helping transition communities into recovery.

 Because RVers have their own accommodations, our volunteers are able to re-locate to the impacted area without consuming the generally scarce local housings resources, help the local economy by everyday tasks like shopping for groceries and gas in the area, all while actually helping in the day-to-day jobs of rebuilding the community and providing relief for citizens who are not able to fully bounce back on their own.